-Modern permanent grain storage systems should be selected to preserve stored grains and other products, modern storage structures should be chosen first on the basis of quality and then on the basis of cost.
+Modern permanent grain storage systems should be selected to preserve stored grains and other products, modern storage structures should be chosen first on the basis of quality then on the basis of cost.

 3.Improved storage structure:

 In Improved storage structures, some improvements have been made to traditional storage structures.

-These types of storage structures have a larger storage capacity for long-term storage of food grains than conventional storage structures.
+These types of structures have a larger storage capacity for long-term storage of food grains than conventional storage structures.

 These structures typically have a range of 1.5 to 150 tons.

-Grain storage is usually done in one of the following storage structures in various rural and urban areas of India.
+Grain storage is usually done in one of the following storage structure in various rural and urban areas of India.

-A silo is an airtight tower, tank, pit, or plastic bag, into which a little of the uprooted crops are poured and sealed.
+A silo is an airtight tower, tank, pit, or plastic bag into a little of the uprooted crops are poured and sealed.

 Microorganisms produce propionic acid to preserve the crop.

 Different types of silos include:

-It is used for better grain pest control.
+It is grain storage structures used for better grain pest control.

-Insects in stored grains should be controlled because they damage the grains and excrete moisture that can move into the headspace and cause molding.
+Insects in stored grains should be controlled because they damage the grains and excrete moisture that can move into the headspace cause molding.